feibis/adspotfinder/content/posts/boilerplate.md

 ## Invest in Your Success

 Building a directory website shouldn't take months of development work.
-With Adspotfinder, you get a proven foundation that lets you focus on what really matters: finding great tools, building your audience, and growing your revenue.
+With Litelocker, you get a proven foundation that lets you focus on what really matters: finding great tools, building your audience, and growing your revenue.

 Stop reinventing the wheel.
-Start with Adspotfinder and launch your directory website today.
+Start with Litelocker and launch your directory website today.